💡 Today you’ll discover 4 high-quality HackerRank alternatives along with 7 honorable mentions.

 What the heck is HackerRank?

-And some are simply looking for additional platforms to flex their coding chops.
+- And some are looking for more platforms to flex their coding chops.

 Whatever the reason, lots of programmers are searching for HackerRank alternatives.